 Are You a 'Highly Qualified' Paraprofessional?

-- Complete an associate degree OR
+- Obtain an associate’s (or higher) degree OR

-- Complete two years of college OR
+- Complete at least two years of study at an institute of higher education OR

-- Demonstrate knowledge of reading, writing, math, and the ability to assist in instructing these subjects.
+- Demonstrate, through a formal state or local academic assessment, knowledge of reading, writing, math, and the ability to assist in instructing these subjects.